kenomaerz/pymcws/README.md

 easy to use manner.
 Additionally, common use-cases can be implemented in easily accessible recipes.

+Currently, the minimum required version of JRiver MC is 26.
+Backwards compatibility is possible, but will have to be requested - it is mainly the automatic field conversion that is preventing it.

 ## Usage
 use your package manager of choice to install pymcws: